Helping individuals and families get the financial assistance they need.

 As a cancer survivor herself and a mom to three small children, she understands the incredible financial and other stressors that often accompany illness.
 Tracey says, “I feel extremely fortunate to be able to work for a company that is community minded, socially responsible and provides a much needed product and service to individuals who are dealing with illness.”

-She works closely with Eric and Giovanny on the Funds for Living and Giving Program (FLAG).
+She works closely with Eric and Giovanny on the FLAG program.
 She is responsible for organizing the loan schedules, for paying our clients insurance premiums and for issuing all monthly statements to clients.
 In addition, she facilitates surplus beneficiary payments to our client’s families.

 Dana graduated from Hofstra University with a B.B.A in Accounting.
 She continues her accounting education with a variety of on-line courses.

 Dana says, “I am so pleased to be working for Fifth Season, so many people are touched by disease and it’s nice that we can make a difference in relieving some of the stress associated with advanced illness.”

 Eric manages Fifth Season’s FLAG program.
 As our company’s primary contact working with individuals seeking financial assistance, he is compassionate and sensitive when conversing with people who are dealing with the physical, emotional and financial strain caused by advanced stage illnesses.